MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 The deprecation of WINS and mailslot messages means that those mechanisms are longer available as a fallback option when applications specify short NetBIOS-style domain names.
 This deprecation can therefore cause disruption in some environments.

-The following sections describe various improvements in Windows Insider Preview Release build 25921.
+The following sections describe improvements in Windows Insider Preview Release build 25921.

 ### BlockNetBIOSDiscovery Netlogon policy setting